kubermatic/kubermatic/docs/proposals/cluster-dns.md

 From the places mentioned above, only the kubernetes master components (apiserver, controller-manager, scheduler) need to be changed.
 Others could be changed as well to have streamlined manifests.

-The master components need to be configured to use the DNS of the user cluster.
+The master components of the user-cluster need to be configured to use the deployed DNS service within the user cluster.
 This cluster-IP of the dns service is predefined as `10.10.10.10`.
 Pods can be configured using "spec.dnsConfig" mentioned in https://raw.githubusercontent.com/kubernetes/website/master/docs/concepts/services-networking/custom-dns.yaml